 In 1941 and early 1942, 1,403 Lee-Enfield No. 4 MK.
 I rifles were converted at Royal Small Arms Factory Enfield.
 Most, but not all, of these were 1931 and 1933 Trials rifles.
 A very few of these early conversions by Enfield were Stevens-Savage made in the USA and a few may have been made by Maltby and BSA.
-Rifles converted by them are marked with a tiny Enfield examiner’s stamp on the top of the front scope pad and no “S51” stamp on the underside of the butt.
+Rifles converted by them are marked with a tiny Enfield examiner’s stamp on the top of the front scope pad and NO “S51” stamp on the underside of the butt stock.

 Late in 1942 a contract was issued to Holland and Holland, the famous gunmakers in London, England, to convert rifles into sniper equipment.
 Rifles converted by them were marked “S51″ in 1/4” high letters on the underside of the butt.